Published on

 Conclusion:

-IP Hash Load Balancing is a potent tool in the arsenal of web application optimization.
+Sticky Session Load Balancing is a potent tool in the arsenal of web application optimization.
 It melds the best of both worlds by ensuring session persistence while distributing the load across servers.
 This technique is particularly well-suited for applications that demand session continuity along with balanced load distribution.

 Ultimately, it's going to depend on what web application you're hosting, how it was built, and what environment it's running on.
 Luckily, load balancing is a heavily-researched and understood topic, giving you a head start on deciding what is best for your use case.